ksenia312/nearby_service/README.md

 6. Each of the peers is a `NearbyDevice` and you can connect to it:

 > Remember that when used on the Android platform, you can only pass `NearbyAndroidDevice` to the `connect()` method.
-> Similarly for iOS, `NearbyIOSDevice`.
+> Similarly for iOS and macOS, `NearbyDarwinDevice`.
 Devices automatically come from the discovery state in the correct type, so you
 > just need to use the received data.

 ```dart